✓ Updated May 2026

 Frequently Asked Questions

-When is the absolute best time to visit Boracay to avoid the crowds and still get great weather?
+When is the absolute best time to visit Boracay to guarantee sunshine and calm seas, and what should I watch out for during the 'off-season'?

-Beyond White Beach, what are some must-visit spots that most tourists miss?
+Beyond White Beach, what are some of Boracay's hidden gems that most tourists miss?

-Are there any 'hidden gem' food experiences that aren't just the usual seafood grills?
+Are there any specific food recommendations that are a must-try, beyond the usual seafood?

 What is the cheapest month to visit Boracay, Philippines?